Migrating IIS web application from 32 bit to 64 bit server.

 2. Running scripts.

-Scheduled jobs (.bat, .cmd, .vbs) need to be able to run in a 64 bit environment.
-A 64 bit
+Scheduled jobs (.bat, .cmd, .vbs) all need to be able to run in a 64 bit environment.

-cscript that enables you to run 32 bit scripts in a 64 bit environment.
+cscript which enables you to run 32 bit scripts in a 64 bit environment.

 3. ISAPI Rewrite

-The name of the configuration file changes from httpd.ini to .htaccess and if you compare
+The name of the rewrite configuration file changes from httpd.ini to .htaccess and if you compare

 4. ADO Connection Strings